 Last week’s article on BHP prompted a number of comments, particularly in regards to my view on risk and return.
 Having had a few weeks off the trading floor – literally – as I have had some leg surgery – albeit not time away from the market.

 Being off, has allowed for a bit more time to read and one of my favourite authors.
 Malcolm Gladwell has featured strongly in the past few weeks.
 He is a master as observations and consequences of social science and psychology – I cannot recommend him strongly enough.

 What the Dog Saw – Trading Experiment

-A group of people are told they have $300.
-They were then given a choice of either receiving another $100 or instead, tossing a coin, which if they guessed right get another $200, or if wrong they got nothing.
+A group of people is told they have $300.
+They were then given a choice of either receiving another $100 or instead, tossing a coin.
+Which if they guessed right get another $200, or if wrong they got nothing.
 Most people picked the certainty of the $100 rather than the potential for $200.

 The experiment then went on to introduce an additional variable.
 This time, they were given $500 and then asked if they would rather give up $100 or alternatively toss a coin and pay $200 if they guessed wrong and gain nothing if they guessed correctly.
 This time, the majority elected to toss for the potential to keep or lose the $200.

-The observation from this – despite the probabilities being equal for all outcomes, we generally seem more comfortable to gamble when considering losses, but are far more risk averse when it comes to our gains!
+The observation from this – despite the probabilities being equal for all outcomes.
+We generally seem more comfortable gambling when considering losses, but are far more risk averse when it comes to our gains!